-At SmithCo we’ve learned a lot about how to build a side dump over the past 25 years, which is why we now build the best in the industry.
+At SmithCo we’ve learned a lot about how to build a side dump over the past three decades, which is why we now build the best in the industry.
 We like to think that SmithCo is an important part of side dump trailer history.
 The company began with Greg Smith, who owned a small trucking company.
 After experiencing costly tipping issues with his end dump trailers, he was told by his insurance agent to find another way to do his trucking or get out of the business.
 He set out to visit a small company in Oregon that built a side dump trailer and bought it.
 But he still needed to modify the side dump design further to suit his needs.
 This is how SmithCo was born.

 Side Dump Design Through the Years

 Side dump trailer design has changed dramatically over the years, not only in how the trailer looks but also how it functions.
 We’ve made significant investments in time and money in evaluating our trailer designs using Finite Element Analysis (FEA) and good old-fashioned field testing.
 We’ve studied what types of steel work best in a side dump application to give our trailers the strength and durability that our customers expect.
 SmithCo has always been at the forefront of side dump technology, and we’re proud to be the leaders in new technologies, such as remote control, tarp systems, and hydraulic controls.

 The first side dumps hauled aggregates and were used by construction companies and quarries.
 As SmithCo developed the side dump concept, designing and building different trailers, it quickly became apparent that this concept could work for many industries.
 Side dumps now work in agriculture, waste, mining, demolition, construction, and aggregate hauling.